Deicide (band): Post-Hoffman brothers period (2004–present)

-On October 9, 2014, The Village Voice reported that Deicide had started working on new material for their twelfth studio album.
 On March 10, 2017, Deicide announced a short U.S. tour which would begin in May and also issued an update on the album: "the new record is almost completed, right now its down to scheduling, this run of shows were setting up is to introduce and work in our new guitarist Mark English, that and I need a break from this thing called Florida…".
-The album, titled Overtures of Blasphemy, was released on September 14, 2018.
+Deicide's twelfth studio album, Overtures of Blasphemy, was released on September 14, 2018.

 On June 6, 2018, former guitarist Ralph Santolla died due to complications following a heart attack and was taken off life support since being in a coma for a week.
+Benton stated that the two had "made peace" prior to Santolla's death, going as far to say "I hope he's in a better place and I hope he's happy."

-In February 2019, Deicide parted ways with guitarist Mark English and replaced him with Autumn's End vocalist/guitarist Chris Cannella.
+In February 2019, Deicide parted ways with Mark English and replaced him with Autumn's End vocalist/guitarist Chris Cannella.